dotnet54/multivariate-measures/README.md

 # multivariate-measures

-Currently all the code for this paper is in the project for TS-CHIEF in branch called multivariate. use the MultivarKNNApp class in package application.test.knn
+Currently all the code for this paper is in the project for TS-CHIEF in branch called multivariate.

+The main function for this paper is in the MultivarKNNApp class in package application.test.knn

 https://github.com/dotnet54/TS-CHIEF

+Many code used for this paper has dependency classes in TS-CHIEF project.
-I am working on extracting only the minimal set of classes to a new project to be hosted in this repo.
+I am working on extracting only the minimal set of classes to a new IntelliJ project to be hosted in this repo.